cilium/cilium/Documentation/network/clustermesh/aks-clustermesh-prep.rst

             --name "${NAME}"

-4. Install Cilium, it is important to give the cluster a unique cluster ID and to tell Cilium to use our custom pod CIDR.
+4. Install Cilium, it is important to give the cluster a unique cluster ID and to tell Cilium to use your custom pod CIDR.

     .. parsed-literal::